Buildings insurance guide

 when your property was built

-if your home is constructed with standard materials
+if your home was made with standard materials

 how much of your roof is flat